State House Public Tours

 Tickets are available for tourists at the National Museum of History (Ex-Supreme Court)

-Entry Free for all Seychellois
+Ticket Price for Tourist SCR 300/- Entry Free for all Seychellois